p2sr/rules/content/02_general-rules/03_external-modifications.md

 ### External Modifications

-Currently, the only permitted external modifications for use in runs are SourceAutoRecord (SAR) on the latest full release or a later pre-release, and `pathmatch_cache` for Linux users.
+Currently, the only permitted external modification for use in runs is SourceAutoRecord (SAR) on the latest full release or a later pre-release.

 Custom builds of SAR are *not* allowed - only the releases from the official GitHub repository may be used.
 Other external modifications, such as game plugins or code